slavadubrov/notes/docs/blog/posts/2025-10-05-context-engineering.md

 **Tool Outputs**

 Tool outputs are the results of agent actions: file contents, search results, command execution output, API responses.
-Research shows observations (tool outputs) can reach **83.9% of total context usage** in typical agent trajectories.
+Research shows observations (tool outputs) can reach **over 80% of total context usage** in typical agent trajectories [[4]](#references).
 This creates pressure for strategies like observation masking and compaction.

 ### Context Windows and Attention Mechanics